Plaza Sésamo: Production

 Plaza Sésamo debuted in Mexico on the Televisa network in 1972.
 According to Sesame Street producer Gregory J. Gettas, Plazo Sésamo was one of Sesame Street's first true co-productions, programs that were developed using a variant of a flexible model, called the CTW model, created by the producers and creators of the American show, in the countries they aired.
 Like the American show in the late 1960s, the producers and researchers in Mexico conducted a curriculum seminar in Caracas, Venezuela.
 The goals they developed, however, were significantly different from the goals developed in the U.S. For example, the Plaza Sésamo team emphasized problem solving and reasoning.
 Their educational goals included perception, symbolic representation, human diversity, and the child's environment.
 Other goals included community cooperation, family life, nutrition, health, safety, self-esteem, and expressing emotions.
 The show was designed to address the educational needs of the region's 25 million children in 34 countries, including its target audience of 7 million children between the ages of 3 and 6 in Mexico alone.
 Despite their common language, the show's Latin American viewers had a wide variety of customs and lifestyles.
 The show's budget for the first and second seasons was approximately US$1.6 million.

 The American-produced and dubbed segments were analyzed for cultural appropriateness.
 If any segments were considered "too American", meaning that they contained English writing on the screen, showed the American flag, or overtly referred to American history, they were removed.
 The board was responsible for choosing content from the CTW's inventory, and it had to satisfy the curriculum goals chosen by the Latin American researchers.
 They chose to teach reading through the whole language method, which emphasizes teaching children to recognize entire words or phrases, as opposed to phonetics, the way the American show taught reading.
 The Mexican producers and writers designed a distinctive set that appeared different than the American set and consisted of a typical neighborhood square (or plaza) found throughout the region.
 The set included a background of mountains, a vacant lot with playground equipment, houses, a combination repair shop and store-cafe, and the plaza's central fountain and benches.
-New music, written and performed by Latin American artists, was recorded, and writers and performers from Mexico, Argentina, Chile, and Venezuela, were hired.
+New music, written and performed by Latin American artists, was recorded, and writers and actors from different Latin American countries like Mexico, Argentina, Chile, and Venezuela, were hired.